ljmartin/download_chembl/README.md

 # download_chembl
-download active ligands associated with a protein target from ChEMBL using web services API
+download active ligands associated with a protein target from ChEMBL using their web services API

 ```python
 import requests